ganeaflorin/recomovie/README.md

 </ul>

 The server is built using the microservices-oriented architecture, including 8 microservices orchestrated by API Gateway and Service Discovery.
-To facilitate the development of the backend of the application, we've used Java for 6 microservices, and Python for the 2 that make up the recommendation system to benefit from Python's support for data processing and wide range of libraries for the approached areas.
+To ease the development of the backend of the application, we've used Java for 6 microservices, and Python for the 2 that make up the recommendation system, taking advantage of Python's support for data processing and wide range of libraries for the approached areas.

 The API Gateway intercepts the incoming requests, decides which microservice is responsible of handling it and communicates with the Service Discovery in order to find the IP address of it.